Sanders Commings

-Sanders Commings (born March 8, 1990) is an American professional baseball outfielder and former American football cornerback.
-Prior to his baseball career, he played college football at Georgia and was drafted by the Kansas City Chiefs in the fifth round of the 2013 NFL Draft.
-Commings is currently a free agent after being released from the Atlanta Braves organization.
+Sanders Commings (born March 8, 1990) is an American former professional football cornerback.
+He played college football at Georgia and was selected by the Kansas City Chiefs in the fifth round of the 2013 NFL draft.
+He later had a short professional baseball career.

-Early years
+Early life

 Commings was born in Augusta, Georgia.
 He attended Westside High School in Augusta, and played high school football for the Westside Patriots.
 As a junior in 2006, he recorded seven interceptions.
 As a senior in 2007, he missed five games with a cracked fibula but still tallied three interceptions, 41 tackles, 109 rushing yards, 248 receiving yards, and four receiving touchdowns.
 He also played baseball, where as a senior, he batted .520 with 15 home runs, 40 runs batted in and 18 stolen bases and was a 37th round draft pick of the Arizona Diamondbacks in the 2008 MLB Draft.

 College career

 While attending the University of Georgia, Commings played for coach Mark Richt's Georgia Bulldogs football team between 2008 and 2012.
 During his college career, he appeared in 58 games, starting 34 of them, and accumulated 154 tackles (113 solo), six tackles for loss, 17 pass break-ups, and eight interceptions.